-These numbers assume current levels of immigration, both illegal and legal.
+- These numbers assume current levels of immigration, both illegal and legal.

 - The total cost of Medicare -- on paper -- is projected to grow by 50 percent due to the aging of the population and health care inflation.
-However, this projection may prove optimistic because it assumes projected lower payment rates for physicians the Affordable Care Act (ACA) cost control and provider cuts are sustainable over the long term -- something that the Medicare Trustees suggests might prove too difficult.
+However, this projection may prove optimistic because it assumes the Affordable Care Act (ACA) cost control and provider cuts are sustainable over the long term -- something that the Medicare Trustees suggests might prove too difficult.
 Thus, they have an alternative scenario where these cuts do not continue throughout the entire projection period.

 - With these more realistic projections, Medicare costs more than double over the long-term.